orhanbenli/FaceCapt/README.md

 3. After that, run ```npm start```
 4. Finally, you must add your own API key in the ```src/App.js``` file to connect to [Clarifai](https://www.clarifai.com/)

+[FaceCapt](https://facecapt.herokuapp.com/) is a full stack application using an image recognition API to detect faces in the images uploaded!

+#Screenshots

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).